Leaderboard

 6 points

-Open baffles do things box speakers don't.
+5. Open baffles do things box speakers don't.
 Of course they need extensive EQ, but one of the things you notice if you are used to box speakers is they can sound bass-shy.
 If you are used to open baffles, or electrostatics, of planar magnetics (Like Magnaplanar) there are no surpises.
 The bass is there in the right proportion to the rest of the music with no overhang, and sounds tight and fast.
 And open baffles interact with the room in a completely different way, exciting far fewer resonances.
 Well you can buy a kit, or even buy one already built.
 Or you can do what I did - buy two sheets of Baltic Birch and build them from scratch.
 Then hot hide glue veneer them, and French polish them.
-Parts which are not veneered I made from a Rosewood called Cocobolo, and the feet were made from Goncalo Alves.4 points
+Parts which are not veneered I made from a Rosewood called Cocobolo, and the feet were made from Goncalo Alves.

-Yeah, OB sounds really great if you ask me - effortless, musical and big.
-You might get more dynamics and realism from large multiway horn systems, but i have yet to listen to a regular box based speaker i could live with. i haven't heard the LX521 myself, but that seems to be the best commercially available OB speaker i have seen. other stuff like the pure audio project speakers might look good, but having built many similar speakers before i refuse to believe they sound any good. all wide baffle OB speakers ignore off axis measurements for a good looking straight on measurement, and will always have problems with sounding good in a normal room.3 points
+6. Yeah, OB sounds really great if you ask me - effortless, musical and big.
+You might get more dynamics and realism from large multiway horn systems, but i have yet to listen to a regular box based speaker i could live with. i haven't heard the LX521 myself, but that seems to be the best commercially available OB speaker i have seen. other stuff like the pure audio project speakers might look good, but having built many similar speakers before i refuse to believe they sound any good. all wide baffle OB speakers ignore off axis measurements for a good looking straight on measurement, and will always have problems with sounding good in a normal room.

-I experienced the same thing in mainland China awhile back.
+7. I experienced the same thing in mainland China awhile back.
 On the first day some guy was way, way up in my space on the train/public transport so I gave him a small shove and stared him down like a massive douche.
 After a couple days of more close encounters I realized they don't really have the same sense of personal space.
-To add to the thread, I went to Thomas Sweet in Georgetown3 points
+To add to the thread, I went to Thomas Sweet in Georgetown

-Old wine in a new bottle - just finished casing mySS Dynalo today.
+8. Old wine in a new bottle - just finished casing mySS Dynalo today.
 Dual mono setup - one Antek 25va transformer and one 20VDC GoldenReference for each channel.
 Just over 14mA current on each output device (MPSWx6).
 First built this SS Dynalo back in 2014.
 Every time I took a break from my ES setup to listen to this amp I am amazed how much I like its sound.
-Wish I had the chance to listen to the top Focal headphones with this amp...3 points
+Wish I had the chance to listen to the top Focal headphones with this amp...

 2 points